kyphan38/web/assets/docs/study/vault/4-compare-authentication-methods.md

 - Integrates with an existing identity provider
 - Requires a hands-on approach to use
 - Involves logging in via a prompt or pop-up
-- Often configured with the platform’s integrated multi-factor authentication (MFA)
+- Often configured with the platform's integrated multi-factor authentication (MFA)
 - Example: GitHub, JWT/OIDC, Okta, RADIUS, Userpass

 System-based auth emthods